Active vs. Inactive CPAs:

 View steps to convert to active

-• Promote strong technical, personal and ethical skills using CPA designation
+• Exhibit strong technical, personal and ethical skills

 • Mitigate risk for your clients or company with current knowledge of regulations and trends

 • Increase your marketability and job opportunities.
-Salary can increase as much as 10% with CPA credential
+Salary can increase as much as 10% when the credential is active.

-• Be more qualified to use 'CPA' in other states, as active certificate is more substantially equivalent
+• Safeguard yourself to use 'CPA' in other states, as active certificate is more substantially equivalent

-• No restrictions on format or topic of educational programs you choose to attend, such as company-led training
+• No restrictions on format or topic of educational programs you choose to attend

-• Time away from office necessary to attend live CPE courses
+• Time away from office necessary to attend CPE courses

-• Public confusion over validity of CPA credential by using 'inactive' modifier
+• Public confusion over validity of CPA credential when 'inactive' modifier is used

-• Potentially outdated skills or management practices without continued classroom training
+• Potentially outdated skills or management practices due to lack of training

 Questions?

-The MNCPA does not manage CPA certificates in Minnesota.
-For specific information regarding CPA certificates, contact the Minnesota Board of Accountancy.
+For specific information regarding CPA certification and CPE reporting, contact the Minnesota Board of Accountancy.